mayank99/ecsstatic/package/README.md

 ## Syntax highlighting

 For syntax highlighting and intellisense, use the [vscode-styled-components](https://marketplace.visualstudio.com/items?itemName=styled-components.vscode-styled-components) extension.
-This should work fine for `css` literal, but for `scss` you might need to rename the import.
+This should work fine for `css` literals, but for `scss` you might need to rename the import.

 ```js
 import { scss as css } from '@acab/ecsstatic';